trelltron/async-chess/README.md

 Google client ID.
 Must be the same ID provided to the frontend app.

+A new client ID can be created by going to the [Google Developer Console](console.developers.google.com), creating a new project, going to the credentials tab for that project, and creating a new 'OAuth Client ID'.

+Alternatively one can be acquired by going to the [google identity platform sign-in docs](https://developers.google.com/identity/sign-in/web/sign-in#specify_your_apps_client_id) and pressing the handy 'Configure a Project' button.

+Both methods require you to be signed in to a google account which the credentials will be tied to.

 ### Frontend (client/.env)

 - REACT_APP_GOOGLE_CLIENT_ID (required)

 Google client ID.
 Must be the same ID provided to the backend app.

+A new client ID can be created by going to the [Google Developer Console](console.developers.google.com), creating a new project, going to the credentials tab for that project, and creating a new 'OAuth Client ID'.

+Alternatively one can be acquired by going to the [google identity platform sign-in docs](https://developers.google.com/identity/sign-in/web/sign-in#specify_your_apps_client_id) and pressing the handy 'Configure a Project' button.

+Both methods require you to be signed in to a google account which the credentials will be tied to.

 - SKIP_PREFLIGHT_CHECK